 But the challenge of the process was totally worth it: “I finally sprayed it on and was like, this feels like me,” she says.
 “It feels fresh and very comfortable.”
 In that vein, it was also important to Kiyoko that everyone feels comfortable wearing Hue; she intentionally designed it to be gender-inclusive.
 “I just wanted to create a perfume that was inclusive and that anyone could wear,” she says.
 “It’s called Hue because we’re all different shades part of this massive spectrum.
 No box or label can truly define us—only we can do that.”

-The reason why Kiyoko chose a fragrance for her first major beauty launch also relates to her own journey of self-discovery—specifically, to figuring out she was gay as a young teenager.
+The reason why Kiyoko chose a fragrance for her first major beauty launch also relates to her own journey of self-discovery—specifically, figuring out she was gay as a young teenager.
 It all started when her father gave her a bottle of Elizabeth Arden’s Green Tea after he’d received it in a gift basket.
 “My memory is a positive one of putting on this armor and getting compliments from girls that I smell good,” she says.
 "So, [I started] making it a point to [focus on scent] throughout my adolescence into present time.
 I've always really valued and appreciated those moments."

 Even though it’s been years since her Green Tea days—Kiyoko is 29 years old—she still keeps empty bottles of it in her apartment.
 “I pick one up and I smell it and it just takes me back,” she says.
 Over the years, Kiyoko has added other fragrances to her list of favorites, namely Dolce and Gabanna’s 3 L’Imperatrice Eau de Toilette.

 Kiyoko is hoping Hue can provide a similarly positive experience for her fans.
-“It’s my virtual way of giving them the hug and support they may not be getting from lack a of socializing,” she says.
+“It’s my virtual way of giving them the hug and support they may not be getting from lack of socializing,” she says.
 “There are so many things that have changed [in terms of] how we go through our days.
 I think beauty and feeling good about yourself when you’re not able to get that outside validation is really important.”

 Hue isn’t the only creative endeavor on the horizon for Kiyoko; she’s also in the process of finishing up a new album—her first release since her I’m Too Sensitive for This Shit EP came out in January 2020.
 “It’s really exciting,” she says of the record, which has a release date of TBD.
 “I can’t wait to have some new music out to share and create.”